 - What is the purpose of your design?
 To be informative?
 To convince?

 - What emotions do you want your design to evoke?

 The purpose of your design should serve as a guide for you as you choose your color palette.

 People perceive colors differently.
 As Fairchild put it, color is a psychological phenomenon that arises within the observer.
 Colors have different effects on people based on their personal preference, cultural upbringing, and experiences.
 As such, in order to understand how people will react to your design, you need to identify your audience.

 While some meanings of color are universal across audiences, others are not.
 Green universally represents nature as it’s the color of vegetation.
 However, a color like red is interpreted differently across cultures.
 In the western world, red is associated with fire, violence, and warfare.
 It is also associated with love and passion.
 However, countries like China associate red with prosperity and happiness.

 Because colors have so many different meanings, it’s important to match the mental color models you have as a designer with the ones of your audience.

 When choosing a color palette, it’s sometimes helpful know a little color theory.
 Color theory is a logical structure and practical guide for mixing colors.
 It encompasses everything from the color wheel to the meaning of individual colors.

-A good primer is Color Theory by Design School, and Color Theory 101 by Hubspot.
+A good primer is Basic Color Theory by Canva and Color Theory 101 by Hubspot.
 You can read about an interesting application of color theory in Why Is Facebook Blue?
 The Science Behind Colors In Marketing.